ibm-cloud-docs/vpc/console-tutorial.md

 See [Connecting to your instance using Linux](/docs/vpc?topic=vpc-vsi_is_connecting_linux) for more information on how to connect to your instance.

+### Connecting to Windows images
+To connect to a Windows image, log in using its decrypted password.
+For instructions, see [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

 ## Monitoring your instance
 {: #monitoring-your-instance}